andrewsunglaekim/git_workshop/readme.md

 $ git init
 ```

-> You can name the folder whatever you would like.
+> You can name the folder whatever you would like. `$` will be used to indicate the start of the command prompt

 You should see something like this: